Drug And Alcohol Addiction In Mesa, Arizona

 [Opioid overdose] is out in the suburbs.
 It’s out in areas where you probably wouldn’t imagine.
 It doesn’t discriminate.

-Starting in 2003, increasing numbers of adolescents (a majority of which are male), aged 14 to 25, started dying from opioid overdose—most often a cocktail of prescription painkillers, Adderall, and methadone.
-More recently, the state’s elderly population has displayed higher rates of opioid use disorder.
-In 2015, 17% of those over the age of 55 who were admitted to hospitals were reported to be abusing opioids.
-According to the Arizona Criminal Justice Commission, the “adult prescription drug misuse in Arizona is alarmingly high.”
+Starting in 2003, increasing numbers of adolescents (a majority of them male), aged 14 to 25, started dying from Opioid overdoses—most often from prescription painkillers, Adderall, and Methadone.
+More recently, the state’s elderly population has displayed higher rates of Opioid use disorder.
+According to the Arizona Criminal Justice Commission, “adult prescription drug misuse in Arizona is alarmingly high.”

-Alongside heroin, Mesa has also seen an increase in carfentanil use (a drug 10,000 times more potent than morphine).
-Carfentanil poses a major threat not only to those abusing it, but also to first responders, who may contract fatal doses through touching or inhaling as little as 7 grains of the drug.
+Alongside Heroin, Mesa has also seen an increase in use of Carfentanil (a drug 10,000 times more potent than Morphine).
+Carfentanil poses a major threat not only to those abusing it, but also to first responders who may contract fatal doses through touching or inhaling as little as 7 grains of the drug.

-While the vast majority of overdose deaths in Mesa are linked to opioids, the DEA has stated that methamphetamines represent the biggest menace to Arizona cities.
+While the vast majority of overdose deaths in Mesa have been linked to Opioids, the DEA has stated that Methamphetamines represent the biggest menace to Arizona cities.
 In suburban landscapes like Mesa, this danger manifests itself in a network of drug houses and labs.
 In one year, the Mesa Police Department located and dismantled approximately 3 laboratories per month.